 The Unteachables Podcast

-Welcome to 'The Unteachables Podcast'!
-I’m your host Claire English, a passionate secondary teacher and leader turned teacher mentor and author of the book 'It's Never Just About the Behaviour: A holistic approach to classroom behaviour management'.
-I am here because I am on a mission to transform classroom management and teacher support.
+Welcome to 'The Unteachables Podcast', your go-to resource for practical classroom management strategies and teacher support.
+I’m your host, Claire English, a passionate secondary teacher and leader turned teacher mentor and author of 'It's Never Just About the Behaviour: A Holistic Approach to Classroom Behaviour Management.'
+I'm on a mission to help educators like you transform your classrooms, build confidence, and feel empowered.

--Bobby Morgan of the Liberation Lab
+Bobby Morgan of the Liberation Lab

--Robyn Gobbel, author of Raising Kids with Big Baffling Behaviours
+Robyn Gobbel, author of 'Raising Kids with Big Baffling Behaviours'

--Dr Lori Desautels, assistant professor and published author
+Dr. Lori Desautels, assistant professor and published author

 The Unteachables Podcast